How to Unblock a Shower Drain Without Chemicals

 - Rubber gloves (optional)

-Take off the shower drain cover If you can, and then use the small brush or toothbrush to remove any hair or other debris the edges of the drain.
-Make sure you wear rubber gloves, if needed.
+Get rid of the shower drain cover If you can, and then use the small brush or brush to clean the hairs or any other obstruction from the drain’s edges.
+Wear rubber gloves when you need to.

 Step 3.
 Pour in Baking Soda as well as Vinegar

-You can pour one cup of baking powder down your drain, followed by one cups of vinegar.
-Cover with a rag or cloth.
-Cover the drain immediately using a cloth or a rag to ensure the reaction doesn’t go beyond control!
+You can pour one cup of baking powder down your drain followed by one cups of vinegar.
+Then cover your drain immediately with a towel or a towel to ensure that the reaction doesn’t fizz out of control!

 Step 4: Wait

-Wait for about 30 minutes as the mix performs its magic.
-There should be a sound of fizzing and bubbling – this means it’s working!
+Wait for about 30 minutes while the mixture performs its magic.
+There should be some sound and bubbling – this means it’s working!

-Clean the cover thoroughly and flush the water with boiling.
-This will clear any debris that remains and ensure that your water is flowing smoother.
+Remove the cover carefully and flush it with boiling water.
+This will help remove any remaining debris and ensure that your water is flowing smoother.

 Method 2: Wire Hanger

-Sometimes all you require is a trusted wire hanger
+Sometimes all you require is a sturdy wire hanger

-Make a small hook at the top of the wire that you just straightened out.
+Make a hook that is small at the end of the wire you straightened.

 Step 3: Search for hair and Debris

-Insert the hook into the drain, and then fish looking for hair and debris.
-Pull out anything that comes up.
+Hook it into the drain and look for hairs and debris.
+Take out whatever comes up.

-If you’re in possession of a wet/dry vacuum This method could be the best option for you.
+If you’re in possession of an upright vacuum that is dry and wet This method could be for you:

 Step 4: Turn on Vacuum

-Start the vacuum, and let it run for approximately three minutes.
-This should remove any obstructions in the shower drain.
+Switch on the vacuum and allow it to run for approximately three minutes.
+This should help remove any blockages from your shower drain.

 Method | Supplies Needed | Steps |